Guillermo Moreno: Praise and criticism

 A 2008 article in La Nación warned that the “emphatic praise” for Moreno that had been proffered by the Kirchner administration in the wake of the INDEC controversy could cause trouble for Kirchner, given the low esteem in which Moreno was held in many quarters.
 La Nación quoted Senator Ernesto Sanz as saying that “Moreno is one of the most incapable and worthless men in this government.
 Everywhere he has touched, he has created disasters.”
 The INDEC would not be trusted again, maintained Sanz, unless Moreno and his entire staff were replaced.

+The Financial Times identified Moreno in 2011 as Argentina's “weapon” in the fight “to curb rising food prices and to ration gas to factories, to quell petrol price hikes and to block imports,” as well as “to control the black market exchange rate.”
+Moreno pursued price controls covering basic food products and bread prices.
+Moreno also introduced a government-issued “SuperCard,” also known in the media as a “Morenocard,” in 2013 as an alternative to regular credit cards.

-Adrian Perez, head of the Civic Coalition in the Chamber of Deputies, said that Moreno was a criminal and “completely inefficient.”
+Opposition figure Adrian Perez, head of the Civic Coalition in the Chamber of Deputies, said that Moreno was a criminal and “completely inefficient.”
 Oscar Aguad, head of the UCR's bloc of deputies, said that having Moreno as Secretary of Domestic Trade was a “discouragement to investment,” given that Moreno provides “false statistics,” “price controls,” and profit limits. and it has often been argued that he exerts far more influence in national politics than would be reasonably expected, considering his office as a Secretary, formally subordinated to the Minister of Economics.
 It is believed his power struggle against former Minister Martín Lousteau was the main reason behind the latter's resignation in April 2008, after four months in office.